 The U.S. Space Camp is located on the grounds of the U.S. Space & Rocket Center.
 The camp provides residential and day camp educational programs for children in various age groups and adults.
-These programs include space oriented camp programs, aircraft themed Aviation Challenge camps, and outdoor oriented X-Camp programs.
+These programs include space oriented camp programs, aircraft themed Aviation Challenge camps and outdoor oriented X-Camp programs.

 Von Braun Civic Center

 The Von Braun Center (VBC), known as the Von Braun Civic Center (VBCC) until 1997, is a multi-purpose indoor arena, meeting, and performing arts complex, with a maximum arena seating capacity of 10,000, located in Huntsville, Alabama.
 The original facility debuted in 1975 and has undergone several significant expansions since opening.
-The VBC, in addition to the arena, features multiple exhibit halls, a concert hall, a playhouse and many other facilities, for meetings and exhibits.
+The VBC, in addition to the arena, features multiple exhibit halls, a concert hall, a playhouse, and many other facilities, for meetings and exhibits.

 Monte Sano State Park is located on the top of Monte Sano Mountain.
-It includes picnic areas, walking trails, camping and even an outdoor theater.
+It includes picnic areas, walking trails, camping, and even an outdoor theater.

 The North Alabama mountain region boasts the state’s most rugged terrain and lowest population density.
 This mountain Region is a relaxing place of thick leafy forests and small country towns.
-The area produces much of the state’s agricultural products, is home to a blooming high-tech industry
+The area produces much of the state’s agricultural products, is home to a booming high-tech industry

 For those whose passion is hunting and fishing, check out the website run by the Alabama Department of Conservation and Natural Resources.
 This website is an extensive resource for hunters, fishers and all who enjoy nature.
 Visitors can find hunting tips, read hunting news, exchange techniques and learn about the best spots to hunt and fish.

 Hampton Cove Golf Course is the northern-most stop on the state’s famed Robert Jones Golf Trail.
-The course features 54 holes spread over 650 acres of river valley with mountains surrounding the landscape.
+The course features 54 holes spread over 650 acres of the river valley with mountains surrounding the landscape.
 The three courses play quite differently, and the River Course is the only Robert Trent Jones layout without a single bunker.
 It is also a nature paradise adjacent to the Flint River and Hayes Nature preserve.
 The Highlands Course flows through the various neighborhoods in Hampton Cove.
-For those who have limited time or simply want to fine tune their short game the 18 hole Short Course fits the bill.
+For those who have limited time or simply want to fine tune their short game, the 18 holes Short Course fits the bill.
 Hampton Cove also features a 35,000 square-foot clubhouse with a dining room and a golf shop.

 The Huntsville Havoc hockey team continues to draw in fans every season.
 Practices held before their first game are often open to the public; so all fans can see the team getting ready.
 The Havoc play in the Southern Professional Hockey League.